Planck and BICEP/Keck Array 2018 constraints on primordial gravitational waves and perspectives for future B-mode polarization measurements: Beyond consistency condition on the tensor tilt

 We assume the cosmological concordance model, i.e., the adiabatic $\Lambda$CDM model without tensor perturbations.
 On this playground, while varying all the standard $\Lambda$CDM parameters, we test a more complicated model that also has tensor perturbations.
 If we assumed the inflationary consistency condition, $n_\mathrm{t} = -r/8$, we would have one extra parameter, $r$.
 A single value $r=0$ (which automatically also fixes $n_\mathrm{t}$ to zero) would mean that we recover the underlying simpler, tensorless, model.
 Any positive value means that the model is the more complicated one that has tensor perturbations.

-However, once we relax the consistency condition, we cannot choose $r$ and $n_\mathrm{t}$ as our sampling parameters when finding parameter constraints against the data, in particular, if the data are consistent with $r=0$ or if this model is a relatively good fit to the data.
+However, once we relax the consistency condition, we cannot choose $r$ and $n_\mathrm{t}$ as our sampling parameters when finding parameter constraints against the data, if the data are consistent with $r=0$ or if this model is a relatively good fit to the data.
 Here the problem is that setting $r=0$ already reduces our model to the simpler, tensorless, model, no matter what value $n_\mathrm{t}$ has.
 Once we marginalize over the $n_\mathrm{t}$ direction of parameter space, e.g., in our Markov Chain Monte Carlo (MCMC) analysis, we get larger and larger weight the closer to zero $r$ is, since $n_\mathrm{t}$ can have here very large negative or positive values.
-In essence, how sharp a peak at zero $r$ in the posterior probability density we find, depends mainly on two things: how wide prior range we allow for $n_\mathrm{t}$ and what bin size we use for plotting 1d pdf of $r$.
-With a fine binning, doubling the allowed range of $n_\mathrm{t}$ would roughly double the weight of the first bin(s) in $r$. \emph{All this would lead to artificially tight constraints on $r$} (in the case where the data are consistent with $r=0$).
-As a results, we also would report over-optimistic constraining power for the future experiments.
+In essence, how sharp a peak near zero $r$ in the posterior probability density we find, depends mainly on two things: how wide a prior range we allow for $n_\mathrm{t}$ and what bin size we use for plotting 1d pdf of $r$.
+With a fine binning, doubling the allowed range of $n_\mathrm{t}$ would roughly double the weight of the first bins in $r$. \emph{All this would lead to artificially tight constraints on $r$} (in the case where the data are consistent with $r=0$).
+As a result, we also would report over-optimistic constraining power for future experiments.
+We illustrate this $n_\mathrm{t}$-prior-range effect in Fig.~\ref{fig:ntprioreffect} using the BK15 data and keeping other than tensor parameters fixed to the \Planck\ best-fit $\Lambda$CDM values.
+The wider prior range we allow for $n_\mathrm{t}$, the closer to zero the tensor-to-scalar ratio at $k=0.01\,$Mpc$^{-1}$ will be.
+In addition, the posterior probability for $n_\mathrm{t}$ obtained by considering it as a primary parameter would depend on the pivot scale chosen \footnote{ In a similar manner, there is a dependence on the pivot-scale chosen in fitting the isocurvature spectral index, as demonstrated in the $n_\mathrm{iso}$ panel of figure 21 of Ref.~\cite{Kurki-Suonio:2004bou}.}.